Skills you’ll develop

 Explore career possibilities

-Career opportunities vary widely across a range of fields including filmmaking, curating, policymaking, programming and distribution, preservation, writing, arts administration, teaching, and others.
+Career opportunities vary widely across a range of fields including curation, policymaking, programming and distribution, preservation, writing, arts administration, higher education, secondary and primary education, and others.

 - Arts administrator